CLIP2TV: Align, Match and Distill for Video-Text Retrieval: Abstract

 \section{Abstract}

 Modern video-text retrieval frameworks basically consist of three parts: video encoder, text encoder and the similarity head.
-With the success on both visual and textual representation learning, transformer based encoders and fusion methods have also been adopted in the field of video-text retrieval.
-In this report, we present CLIP2TV, aiming at exploring where the critical elements lie in transformer based methods.
-To achieve this, We first revisit some recent works on multi-modal learning, then introduce some techniques into video-text retrieval, finally evaluate them through extensive experiments in different configurations.
-Notably, CLIP2TV achieves $52.9$@R1 on MSR-VTT dataset, outperforming the previous SOTA result by $4.1\%$.
+With the success of both visual and textual representation learning, transformer-based encoders and fusion methods have also been adopted in the field of video-text retrieval.
+In this paper, We propose a new CLIP-based framework called CLIP2TV, which consists of a video-text alignment module and a video-text matching module.
+The two modules are trained end-to-end in a coordinated manner, and boost the performance to each other.
+Moreover, to address the impairment brought by data noise, especially false negatives introduced by vague description in some datasets, we propose similarity distillation to alleviate the problem.
+Extensive experimental results on various datasets validate the effectiveness of the proposed methods.
+Finally, on common datasets of various length of video clips, CLIP2TV achieves better or competitive results towards previous SOTA methods. \keywords{Video-Text Retrieval, Multi-Modal Learning}